colinmsnow/WebdevHw/FinalProject/README.md

 **Node**

-If you don't have nodejs installed, install the latest version.
-If you don't know, do node --version in your terminal/command prompt.
+If you don't have nodejs installed, [install the latest version](https://nodejs.org/en/download/).
+If you don't know, write `node --version` in your terminal/command prompt.
 If you don't get a number, you don't have it.

 **Flask**